My First Day

-"My First Day" is the pilot episode of the American comedy-drama Scrubs.
+"My First Day" is the pilot episode of the American television sitcom Scrubs.
 It originally aired on October 2, 2001 on NBC.
 The episode was written by series creator Bill Lawrence and directed by Adam Bernstein.

 Like nearly all other episodes in the series, the title begins with "My".
 It is narrated by main character John "J.D."
 Dorian.

 Plot

 J.D.'s story begins with a first-person narrative, setting the tone and style of the series while introducing the main characters.
 J.D.'s life slowly unfolds to the audience, showing flashbacks to illustrate J.D.'s relationship with his best friend and fellow doctor Chris Turk.
 They soon meet Elliot Reid, J.D.'s recurring love interest throughout the series, as well as a number of other key characters in the series.
 A flashback to the previous day's orientation shows hospital lawyer Ted Buckland advising the doctors on malpractice.
 Following Ted's presentation, chief of medicine Dr. Bob Kelso introduces himself as the new doctors' "safety net".
 J.D. reflects that surgical and medical interns are on opposite sides of the hospital's social spectrum, and fears that Turk, a surgical intern, will end their friendship.

 As J.D.'s day continues, he is thrust into the fray, but freezes up and relies on nurse Carla Espinosa to carry out a routine IV placement.
 This scene marks the first appearance of Doctor Perry Cox, J.D.'s reluctant mentor.
 The first interaction between the two — with Cox mercilessly belittling J.D. — sets up their future relationship.

 J.D.'s first movement towards Elliot occurs during rounds with Dr. Kelso, in which J.D. gives Elliot an answer when she appears to be struggling.
 He then asks her out to dinner.
 Later, when she refuses to help J.D., he rescinds his invitation.
 J.D. wonders if Turk is having the same difficulties as he is.
 After a short conversation, it becomes apparent that Turk is enjoying being a surgical intern.
 J.D. is introduced to Todd Quinlan, who gives J.D. one of his signature high-fives.